alttester/AltTester-Unity-SDK/Docs/source/unreal-pages/commands.md

 **_Returns_**

 - This is a generic method.
-The return type depends on the type parameter.
+The return type is a string, which depends on the type parameter.

 **_Examples_**